adamant/adamant.language.reference/ranges.md

  But it would be good if range syntax was useful for intervals too.

- Since .. is supposed to be the accept operator, what if we made ranges a little more like in math with intervals.
+ Since `..` is supposed to be the accept operator, what if we made ranges a little more like in math with intervals.
 Of course something would need to distinguish them from other things.
-Perhaps #[0,5) would be the range from 0 to 5 (not inclusive of 5).
+Perhaps `#[0,5)` would be the range from 0 to 5 (not inclusive of 5).
+Note that `` `[0,5)`` has be proposed as an interval syntax as well.